Lynette Narkle

-Lynette Narkle, (born 1946) is an Australian indigenous theatre and film actor and director.
+Lynette Narkle, (born 1946) is an Indigenous Australian theatre and film actor and director.

 Education

 Narkle studied Theatre and Drama from 2002 at Murdoch University in Perth.

 Career

-Narkle started in theatre in 1979, with indigenous playwright Jack Davis.
+Narkle started in theatre in 1979, with Indigenous playwright Jack Davis.

 Narkle worked for Screenwest increasing the engagement of Indigenous filmmakers with screen culture and was an associate director at Yirra Yaakin Theatre Company from 2002 to 2006.

 Narkle was on the Board of the Australia Council for the Arts Aboriginal and Torres Strait Islander Arts Board from 2008 to 2010.

 Narkle was on the Board of the Yirra Yaakin Aboriginal Corporation from 2003 to 2007 and a WA representative on the Australia Council for the Arts Community Cultural Development Fund from 1996 to 1999.

 Personal

 Narkle, a Noongar woman, was born in Wagin, Western Australia in 1946.
 Narkle has three sons and two daughters.